St Luke's aims to be a School that provides a:

 The School has established student welfare structures to encourage students in positive endeavour and to discourage students from, and educate them about, inappropriate behaviour.

 Student welfare is managed in both Junior School campuses by the respective Heads of Junior School, assisted by the Stage Co-ordinators, and in the Senior School, by the Head of Senior School, who is assisted by the Year Co-ordinators.

-A high level of care is achieved for all students through the Tutor system.
+A high level of care is achieved for all students through the Pastoral Care system.
 In Years Cottage to 6, the class teachers take this responsibility.
-In Years 7 to 12, a Tutor teacher is allocated to between 12 - 16 students, with whom they meet each day and over whom they have general oversight.
+In Years 7 to 12, a Pastoral Care teacher is allocated to between 12 - 16 students, with whom they meet each day and over whom they have general oversight.

 Across both campuses, the School employs two qualified psychologists, whose provide on-site support for students, liaise with outside counsellors and agencies, and provide advice to staff on the management to help the students they are seeing.